LukePileggi/InfoScience/Traffic light.md

 The image of the circuit is shown in fig.1

 ![Circuit](Circuit.png)
-Fig.1 circuit used for the traffic light
+Fig.1 Circuit used for the traffic light